CS FMP 200 - Car radio AEG - Free user manual and instructions

 - Error symbol on the display.

-Note: if press RESET button (24), the unit can't work yet, please use a cotton swab socked in isopropyl alcohol to clean the socket on the front panel.
+Note: If pressing the RESET button (24) does not make the unit work, please use a cotton swab soaked in isopropyl alcohol to clean the socket on the front panel.

 RADIO OPERATION